Akintola94/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  10-The result of BREATH to the power LOVE
  11-converts a number from base 2 to base 10
- 12-prints all possible combinations of two letters, except oo
+ 12-prints all possible combinations of two letters, except oo 13-number with two decimal places, followed by a new line